francheska-guzman/code-challenge/readme-prework.md

 Foundation 6

-Responsive Design (Mobile, Tablet and Desktop)
+Responsive Design for Mobile, Tablet (News section needs improvements) and Desktop

-Tested in modern web browsers (Google Chrome, Safari, Firefox).
+Tested in modern web browsers such as Google Chrome, Safari and Firefox.

 <a id="how-to-see"></a>
 ## How to see the project

-### Live deployment:

-URL soon.

 ### To run in your local machine: